ncoghlan/curiousefficiency/site/posts/2015/10/languages-to-improve-your-python.rst

 checking), and TypeScript annotations for popular JavaScript libraries are maintained in the dedicated `DefinitelyTyped`_ repository.

-As Chris Neugebaur pointed out in his `PyCon Australia presentation`_, this is very similar to the proposed relationship between Python, the `typeshed`_ type hint repository, and type inference and analysis tools like `mypy`_.
+As Chris Neugebauer pointed out in his `PyCon Australia presentation`_, this is very similar to the proposed relationship between Python, the `typeshed`_ type hint repository, and type inference and analysis tools like `mypy`_.